Axel Disasi: Chelsea

 On 4 August 2023, Disasi signed for Premier League club Chelsea on a six-year contract for a fee of £38.5 million (€45 million).
 He scored on his debut on 13 August in the 37th minute of a 1–1 draw at home to Liverpool, which was Chelsea's first match of the 2023–24 Premier League.
 On 18 February 2024, he produced a man of the match performance against title holders Manchester City in a 1–1 away draw by making 16 clearances, the most by a Chelsea player in the league in eight seasons.

-Loan to Aston Villa
+Loan to Aston Villa and Chelsea exile

-On 4 February 2025, 26-year-old Disasi signed for fellow Premier League club Aston Villa on loan for the remainder of the 2024–25 season for an undisclosed fee, reported to be £5m loan fee and wage coverage.
+On 4 February 2025, Disasi signed for fellow Premier League club Aston Villa on loan for the remainder of the 2024–25 season for an undisclosed fee, reported to be £5m loan fee and wage coverage.
 He made his Premier League debut against Ipswich Town, in a 1–1 draw at home.
 On 8 March, he played a man of the match performance against Brentford away in the league, as Villa won 1–0 assisting their hopes of qualifying for European football.

-On 20 March, from a free-kick assisted by Boubacar Kamara, Disasi scored his first goal for Aston Villa during a 3–1 friendly win against UAE Pro League club Al Ain.
+Following his return to Chelsea, Disasi was omitted the squad alongside Raheem Sterling.

+Loan to West Ham United

+On 2 February 2026, Disasi joined West Ham United on loan for the remainder of the 2025–26 season.

+Loan to Crystal Palace

+On 26 August 2026, Disasi joined Crystal Palace on loan for the remainder of the season.

+On 12th September 2026, Disasi was shown a red card and sent off for a foul on Ipswich player Jack Clarke.